karthikrajpkgithub/Advanced-R-Tutorial/README.md

 Used to establish a linear relationship between the predictor and response variables.

-Predictor and response variables are related through an equation in which the exponent of both these variables are 1.
+Predictor and response variables are related through an equation in which the exponent of both these variables is 1.

 Mathematically, a linear relationship denotes a straight line, when plotted as a graph.